 Three views of the east side of

-7th Avenue between 131st and 132nd Streets in Harlem, New York City.
-Photo on
+7th Avenue between 131st and 132nd Streets in Harlem, New York City, where the

-Photo in center by Gordon Polatnick ca. 2008 shows Williams Institutional CME Church.
+Photo in left by Gordon Polatnick ca. 2008 shows Williams Institutional CME Church.

 Photo on right by Gordon Polatnick ca. 2014 shows demolished site/initial-construction.

-(Buildings demolished summer 2013 to make way for new church building, condos, and parking garage.)
+(Buildings demolished summer 2013 to make way for condos).

 An Accurate History of Harlem's